bezhermoso/bezhermoso.github.io/app/_til/get-window-width-within-tmux.md

 ---
 layout: til
-title: Get width of window from within tmux
+title: Get window width from within tmux
 til_category: tmux
-date: 2016-12-02
+date: 2016-02-15
 ---

 In most circumstances, you can get the width of the terminal window using the